eclipse-vertx/vert.x/mods_manual.md

 To send data to the work queue, just send a JSON message to the main address of the busmod.
 The JSON message can have any structure you like - the work queue does not look at it.

+Once the work has been sent out to a worker, and processed, and that worker has replied, the reply will be forwarded back to the sender.

-Once the send has been accepted, and queued a reply message will be sent:
+You can optionally receive a reply when the work has been accepted (i.e. queued, but not yet processed), to do this add a field `accepted_reply` with a value holding the address where you want the reply sent.
+Once the send has been accepted, and queued a message will be sent to that address:

     {
-        "status": "ok"
+        "status": "accepted"
     }

-If a problem occurs with the queueing, an error reply will be sent:
+If a problem occurs with the queueing, an error reply will be sent to the `accepted_reply` address (if any).

     {
         "status": "error"